AOT-Technologies/forms-flow-ai/README.md

 ### Configure and Build

-* Clone this github repo.
+* Clone this github repo
 * cd  to deployment/docker folder using ```cd ./deployment/docker```
 * Follow the instructions in the [README](./deployment/docker/README.md)
 * If deploying to a remote server, you can use nginx as a reverse proxy.
 To help you, follow the instructions in the [README of Nginx](./deployment/nginx/README.md)